PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 - Branch: `fb-refactor3`
 - Latest implementation checkpoint: `64702b2` (`index dual mul concat layout pass`)
-- Remote: after this handoff is pushed, `origin/fb-refactor3` contains `64702b2` and the documentation checkpoint
+- Latest documentation checkpoint before this pause update: `0f81b7b` (`document indexed dual mul concat checkpoint`)
+- Remote: before this pause update, `origin/fb-refactor3` is aligned with local `HEAD` at `0f81b7b` (`0 0` divergence).
+After the documentation-only pause commit is pushed, local and remote must again report `0 0`.
 - Pull request: none; do not create one on resume
+- The axis-3 constant-Concat bridge unit described below has not been modified;
+  no partial implementation or test fixture exists in the working tree.
-- The final handoff commit contains documentation only.
+- The final pause commit contains this documentation update only.
 After it is pushed, the expected working-tree state is clean and local/remote divergence is `0 0`.

 ## Completed work